 Anesthesiologist assistants work as members of the anesthesia care team in any location where they may be appropriately directed by legally responsible anesthesiologists.
 The AAs most often work within organizations that also employ nurse anesthetists, and their responsibilities are identical.
 Experience to date has been that AAs are most commonly employed in larger facilities that perform procedures such as cardiac surgery, neurosurgery, transplant surgery, and trauma care, given the training in extensive patient monitoring devices and complex patients and procedures emphasized in AA educational programs.
 However, AAs are used in hospitals of all sizes and assist anesthesiologists in a variety of settings and for a wide range of procedures.
 Starting salaries for recent graduates range from $120,000 to $140,000 for the 40-hour work week plus benefits and consideration of on-call activity.

 Laura joined the UMKC staff in 2009 as Program Assistant for the Master of Science in Anesthesia (MSA) program and spent seven years as the program coordinator for the Office of Allied Health.
-During that time her work in part supported the achievement of continued accreditation for the Physician Assistant (PA) program.
-Her current role as Associate Director for the Department of Graduate Health Professions in Medicine allows her to serve students in the MSA, PA, and Health Professions in Medicine programs.
+During that time her work supported the achievement of continued accreditation for the Physician Assistant (PA) program.
+Her current role as Assistant Dean allows her to serve students in the MSA, PA, and Health Professions in Medicine programs.
 She serves as a member of the admissions committee for the AA & PA programs and previously served as a Copyright Advocate for the School of Medicine and an evaluator for the UMKC RooWriter writing assessment program.

 Laura has more than 15 years of experience working in higher education and nonprofit organizations.
 In her personal time, Laura is committed to serving her community through the work of the Waldo Brookside Rotary Club.
 She is a proud charter member, as well as an acting executive board member of the club.